Yashkum4r/Traning_Daily_Diary/Day-10.md

-Yes, definitely.
-This is actually a better approach.
-If you send me your report, I'll **rewrite it** so it:

-* Keeps the **same topic and meaning**.
-* Uses **different sentence structures**.
-* Changes headings slightly where appropriate.
-* Uses different examples or wording.
-* Looks like it was written independently by another student.

-For your **Day 10**, here's a rewritten version:

 # Day 10 – Automated Exploratory Data Analysis (Auto EDA)

 Today, I explored **Automated Exploratory Data Analysis (Auto EDA)**, a technique that simplifies the process of understanding datasets.
 Instead of manually applying multiple analysis functions, Auto EDA tools generate detailed reports containing statistics, visualizations, and data quality insights in just a few steps.